Jeff-28/holbertonschool-higher_level_programming/README.md

-# Higher-Level Programming
+# holbertonschool-higher_level_programming

-## Synopsis
-This repo contains projects based on Python3, MySQL and JavaScript languages.
+This repo contains projects based on Python3, MySQL and JavaScript.
-Concepts and topics included (but not limited to):
+The concepts that I learned include:
 * Following a coding style standard and commenting code
 * Data structures
 * Operators